jhnbyrn/951-KLR-PAGES/dme_map_info.md

 11h: system voltage
 ```

 So in our example map above, the first byte is 13 and that tells us that this map depends on engine temp (NTC).
-The 3 values that follow represent the ranges of temperature that the map has values for.

 ## Second byte: the length of the axis
 This is pretty straightforward; the number 3 in this example just tells us that there are 3 values in the axis!
 So this map only cares about 3 different temperature ranges.
 As a rule, the right-most value in the map applies to all input values to the right, and vice-versa for the left.
 So for instance if the right-most axis number was 0 deg.
 C, then the value corresponding to that would apply for all temperatures below 0C.